 |"Evacuation: The troops being served with tea on the quayside after disembarking at an Egyptian port.
 Lieutenant-General Sir Bernard Freyberg VC ordered the evacuation to commence on 28 May 1941.
 16,500 were rescued, including 2000 Greeks.
 The rest were left dead or prisoners in German hands."
 31 May 1941 © IWM (E 3295).|

 During the night of 31 May/1 June, about 4,000 men are taken off.
 These are the final evacuations from Sfakia.
 Light cruiser HMS Phoebe leads the evacuation contingent there.
 They are covered by a large force including cruisers Calcutta and Coventry.
 The Luftwaffe damages destroyer Napier, one of the ships at Sfakia.

-There are 16,511 men landed at Alexandria today from Crete.
+There are 16,511 men land at Alexandria on 31 May 1941 from Crete.
 However, this is just a fraction of the thousands of British and Dominion troops still on the island, let alone thousands of Greek soldiers.
 Many of the Allied soldiers barely escaped from the mainland during the Germans' Operation Marita, and now they find themselves caught in the same kind of trap on Crete.
-A small number can be taken out by two Sunderland flying boat, but only 54 senior officers (including General Freyberg) make it out that way.
+A small number can be taken out by two Sunderland flying boats, but only 54 senior officers (including General Freyberg) make it out that way.

 The Germans and Italians seize a large number of ships at Suda Bay:

 7258 ton British freighter Araybank (damaged, taken to Trieste)The Italians have a case of friendly fire when one of their bombers accidentally drops a bomb on Italian torpedo boat Pleiadi near Tobruk.
 The master runs it aground and eventually is written off.

 6343 ton British freighter Dalesman (beached, taken to Trieste)